RIAPS/riaps-bbb-image-build/README.md

 # Now the riaps-bbb-image-build repo will recognize that omap-image-builder is a newer version
 # A commit on riaps-bbb-image-build will now pin this new version
 ```
 - When moving to a new kernel version, the version number simply needs to be updated and the new version will be installed.
-In riaps-focal.conf, **repo_rcnee_pkg_list** and **repo_rcnee_pkg_version** need to contain the new kernel version.
+In riaps-jammy.conf, **repo_rcnee_pkg_list** and **repo_rcnee_pkg_version** need to contain the new kernel version.

 To update the **omap-image-builder.patch** file: make changes in updated repository and then do following to get the new file: